-Metro says its trains and buses are operating on a shortened schedule on Labor Day.
+Metro says trains and most buses will run on a Sunday schedule for Memorial Day.

 Instead of spending hours tabbing through travel sites, hit Rome2Rio: an oracle-like web/app that maps out the exact planes, trains, and automobiles (with fares) to take between any two places on the planet.

 After a four-week break for cherry blossom season, Metro is back to doing weekend work again.

 The MARC trains from Baltimore’s Penn Station to Washington’s Union Station continue to see more riders on the weekends.
 This comes after a few months of extended Saturday and Sunday service.

 More crude oil than ever is being transported through major cities on trains.
 And after four derailments in seven months, the federal government is now taking action.